On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Computational complexity of simulating long-time dynamics under the geometrically local matrix

-In this section, we show that the computational complexity of $O(n)$-qubit quantum algorithms for long-time ($\mathrm{poly}(N)$-time) dynamics under the geometrically local matrix is equivalent to that of $\mathrm{poly}(N)$-time and $O(n)$-qubit quantum computation.
+In this section, we show that the computational complexity of simulating long-time ($\mathrm{poly}(N)$-time) dynamics under the geometrically local matrix is equivalent to that of $\mathrm{poly}(N)$-time and $O(n)$-space quantum computation.
 In this work, we only consider the quantum algorithms that run in $\mathrm{poly}(t,n)$-time, and thus the long-time dynamics under the geometrically local matrix with system size of $N=2^n$ is simulated by quantum computers in $O(t)=\mathrm{poly}(N)$-time and $O(\log{(N)})=O(n)$-space.
 Thus we prove the opposite direction in next Subsection~\ref{subsec:universality-long-time-2d-GLI}.

+It is worth explaining why the dequantization technique for the short-time regime cannot be extended to the long-time regime.
+For a geometrically local matrix, the time-evolution operator has an effective light cone, that is, information initially localized at a site affects only sites within a region of radius growing with the evolution time.
+Our dequantized algorithm relies on this light-cone property.
+In the short-time regime, this radius is at most $\mathrm{polylog}(N)$, and therefore the resulting dequantized algorithm has a complexity of $\mathrm{polylog}(N) = \mathrm{poly}(n)$.
+In the long-time regime, however, the radius can be $\mathrm{poly}(N)$, so our dequantized algorithm may require $\mathrm{poly}(N)$-time and $\mathrm{poly}(N)$-space.
+Thus this dequantization technique does not yield a classical simulation with resources comparable to $\mathrm{poly}(N)$-time and $\mathrm{poly}(n)$-space quantum algorithms.
+Also note that this long-range information propagation in the long-time regime effectively induces long-range interaction, which enables us to encode quantum circuits into the long-time dynamics.